-Norgine has Affiliates in many countries within and outside the European Union...
+Norgine has Affiliates in many countries within and outside the European Union.

 Transfers of value made by any Norgine entity is disclosed in the relevant disclosing template in the correct local currency of the practising healthcare customers.
-All disclosures are made in the country in which the HCP practices or in which the HCO is located.
+All disclosures are made in the country in which the HCP practices or in which the HCO/PTO is located.

-Transfers of value made to Belgium-based organisations by Norgine's overseas operations are disclosed in Belgium regardless of the source of funding.
-This means that this disclosure contains all transfers of value that Norgine has made to Belgian HCP and HCO, regardless of which Norgine entity has actually made the transfer of value.
+Transfers of value made to NL-based organisations by Norgine's overseas operations are disclosed in the NL regardless of the source of funding.
+This means that this disclosure contains all transfers of value that Norgine has made to NL HCP, HCO and PTO regardless of which Norgine entity has actually made the transfer of value.

-The same applies for transfers of value made by the Belgium Affiliate to other non-Belgium HCP or HCO, they do not feature in the Belgium disclosure but in the relevant template(s) of the country(ies) responsible for disclosing those transfers of value instead.
+The same applies for transfers of value made by the NL Affiliate to other non-NL HCP, HCO or PTO, they do not feature in the NL disclosure but in the relevant template(s) of the country(ies) responsible for disclosing those transfers of value instead.